rodeofx/OpenWalter/README.md

 * open the Walter Tree Widget
 * select any variants available in the stage.
 * select the purpose to use in the viewport (proxy or render)
-* switch betweeing bounding box and full representatin (disable in the open source version for the moment)
+* switch between bounding box and full representatin (disabled in the open source version for the moment)
 * choose the Hydra Renderer plugin

 You can select *USD prims* directly from the viewport like a standard Maya object or from the Walter Tree Widget (aka the *Walter outliner*).